abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene_overview.rst

 """"""""""""""""""""""""""""""""""""""
 ..  only:: draft

     A node doesn't have to be visited.
-When nodes are either optional or part of a ``Disjunction``, i.e. part of a subset of nodes from which only one node at most can be visited in a solution.
+Nodes can be optional or part of a ``Disjunction``, i.e. part of a subset of nodes from which only one node at most can be visited in a solution.

     ``ActiveVar(i)`` returns a boolean ``IntVar*`` (a ``IntVar`` variable with a {0, 1} domain) indicating if the node ``i``